Last Updated: June 12, 2021

 3. The fast food industry yearly revenue in the United States has grown by almost $90 million over the last decade.

 Over the last ten years, advancements in technology have made us busier than ever.
-Ordering a round of fast food is a simple option for dinner.
-Especially when time is short.
+So ordering a round of fast food is a simple option for dinner, especially when time is short.

 Most of these positions are entry-level and ideal for school leavers or retirees wanting to earn extra money.
-The pay rates are fairly low.
+The pay rates are fairly low, though.

 5. The number of people employed in QSR has increased by 35% since 2010.